Sacred Arts at St. Mary’s University

 The Bible was created by an international team of calligraphers and artists that resulted in a 1,165-page manuscript featuring over 160 major illuminations.
 Bound in 7 remarkable volumes, filled with gold leaf, silver and platinum, this 21st century Bible speaks ancient wisdom through a modern lens, with images of DNA strands, satellite images and even photos from the Hubble telescope built into the imagery.
 St. Mary’s is one of only 3 universities in Canada to own the entire Heritage Edition.

 For more information on registration and workshop schedules contact Elizabeth Cressman, Sacred Arts Certificate Coordinator

 In order to maintain the close one-on-one nature of instruction necessary for these types of Sacred Arts courses, enrolment will be limited.
 Tuition is due at the time of registration.
 Students may cancel their registration and receive a refund (minus a $50 administration fee) up to 7 days prior to the beginning of the course.
 After this date, no refunds are given for cancellation.

 What courses have we offered?

-The Foundations Level Certificate of Sacred Arts is a 120-hour program that combined the study of applied and theoretical arts including traditional Iconography, Oil Painting, Calligraphy, Illuminations and Stained Glass.
-These courses have been liturgical in their base, rooted in the Christian tradition, while also exploring the influences of other cultural and faith influences on the form.
+The Foundations Level Certificate of Sacred Arts has been a 120-hour program that combined the study of applied and theoretical arts including traditional Iconography, Oil Painting, Calligraphy, Illuminations and Stained Glass.
+These courses have been liturgical in their base, rooted in the Christian tradition.